Danielle Bernstein

 Danielle Bernstein (born May 28, 1992) is an American fashion designer and the founder of the fashion blog and brand WeWoreWhat, which she started when she was a sophomore in college.
 She has collaborated with numerous brands and has launched her own fashion lines.

+On multiple occasions, smaller brands and designers have said Bernstein copied their designs, which Bernstein and her lawyer deny.

 Early life and education

-Bernstein graduated from William A. Shine Great Neck South High School in 2010, and briefly attended the University of Wisconsin-Madison, where she studied retail, and then transferred to the Fashion Institute of Technology in New York City.
+Bernstein graduated from William A. Shine Great Neck South High School in 2010, and briefly attended the University of Wisconsin–Madison, where she studied retail, and then transferred to the Fashion Institute of Technology in New York City.
 She dropped out of college to devote more time to her blog and turn it into a career.